 DHEA is an important hormone that needs to be in just the “right” range.

 Everyday conditions such as stress may negatively impact DHEA and cause the symptoms of androgen excess.

 If you are experiencing high DHEA the most important thing you can do is find the CAUSE and then target your treatment at that.

 I’ve included the 6 most common causes of high DHEA in this article with the 3 most common being PCOS, stress, and PTSD.

 Do you have high DHEA?
 Are you experiencing the symptoms of androgen excess?

-If so has lowering your DHEA helped reduce these symptoms?
+If so, has treating your high DHEA helped reduce these symptoms?